prebid/prebid.github.io/dev-docs/add-video-submodule.md

 {:.no_toc}

 Video submodules interact with the Video Module to integrate Prebid with Video Players, allowing Prebid to automatically:
-- render bids in the desired video player
+- render bids in the desired video player.
-- mark used bids as won
+- mark used bids as won.
-- trigger player and media events
+- trigger player and media events.
-- populate the oRTB Video Impression and Content params in the bid request
+- populate the oRTB Video Impression and Content params in the bid request.

 * TOC
   {:toc }